 Many infectious diseases can be treated by pediatricians, but when unique or different symptoms are present, it's important to see a pediatric specialist.
 At Children's Colorado, our pediatric Infectious Disease team only treats children.
 We understand that children have special needs.

 Our team is leading research and clinical trials in fungal, bacterial and viral pathogenesis, and our doctors have been recognized for medical breakthroughs, including the discovery of toxic shock syndrome (TSS).
 Infectious Disease team members have received awards and national recognition in the areas of flu, viral infections, immunizations, Kawasaki disease, HIV and infectious disease management protocols.
-Several members of our team are regularly featured as 5280 magazine “Top Doctors.”

-Infectious disease services
+Infectious Disease services

 As a trusted regional and community resource, the Infectious Disease program at Children's Colorado sees approximately 4,000 patients each year.
 Our outpatient team treats patients with recurrent fevers, unusual infections and individuals who have long term needs, while our inpatient team routinely consults on a serious infectious, such as pneumonia and meningitis.